TheOdinProject/curriculum/new_org/ruby/bringing_ruby_online.md

 We're learning this stuff for two reasons.
 First, it's important to understand the underlying fundamentals of how web requests and responses work if you want to actually build web pages.
 Ruby on Rails will take care of lots of this nitty gritty stuff for you if that's your goal, but having worked with your bare hands before will give you a giant leg up when using it and it doesn't take long to figure out.
 Second, there's a big world outside of Rails, and you should have the tools to build some nifty Ruby programs that can play around on the web.
 Because it's a whole lot more fun!

-This section won't be nearly as long as the previous one, and should have you building stuff pretty early on.
+This lesson won't be nearly as long as the previous few, and should have you building stuff pretty early on.
 Actually, the project section is really where you'll be spending all your time.
 Let the spamming begin.

+## You Will Need To Understand:

+* How do you issues an HTTP request in Ruby?
+* How do you parse the response to get to the body content?
+* What is REST?
+* What's the difference between a GET and a POST request? (seem familiar?)

 ## Homework Assignment